-This is the most comprehensive FRA, but will only be appropriate in limited circumstances, such as when a new landlord takes over a block of flats in which the history of works carried out is unknown and there is reason to suspect serious risk to residents from both a fire in their own flats and a fire in neighbours' flats.
+This is the most comprehensive FRA, but it will only be appropriate in limited circumstances, such as when a new landlord takes over a block of flats in which the history of works carried out is unknown and there is reason to suspect serious risk to residents from both a fire in their own flats and a fire in neighbours' flats.

-Note: Before destructive inspection is to be carried out, the risk of disturbing asbestos should be considered (See ARMA Guidance Note BO3 Asbestos Management).
+Note: Before destructive inspection is to be carried out, the risk of disturbing asbestos should be considered (see TPI Guidance Note B03 Asbestos Management).